Abhay2412/CPSC481FinalProject/README.md

 ## Project Description
 The bus ticketing system will cater to a diverse user base, spanning various ages, ethnicities, and backgrounds.
 Given this diversity, the system is designed to be intuitive, user-friendly, and accessible even to those unfamiliar with such interfaces.
 Emphasis is placed on simplicity, ensuring the system is usable even by non-English speakers.

+## Recommneded Screen Size/Resolution
+The recommended screen size is 24 inch monitor screen size and the screen resolution is 1920 x 1080.
+The application is intended not be responsive for smaller screen sizes.

 ## Group Members
-Abhay Khosla
+- Abhay Khosla
-Adam Abouelhassan
+- Adam Abouelhassan
-Aminreza Tavakoli Khorassani
+- Aminreza Tavakoli Khorassani
-Hesham Elkaliouby
+- Hesham Elkaliouby
-Jay Gurjar
+- Jay Gurjar

 ## How to run the project
 1. Clone the repository to your local machine ```git clone https://github.com/Abhay2412/CPSC481FinalProject.git```
-2. Navigate to the project directory ```cd CPSC481FinalProject/busticketingkiosk```
+2. Using a command line interface, navigate to the project directory ```cd CPSC481FinalProject```
 3. Run ```npm install``` to install all the dependencies
 4. Run ```npm start``` to start the project
 5. Open http://localhost:5173 to view it in the browser.